 A visit and tour of the Bundy Rum factory are almost essential for every visitor to Bundaberg.
 The tour is suitable for the whole family although only those over the legal drinking age get to sample the finished product.
 For those with a deeper interest in rum, you can also join a rum blending experience and come away with your own custom bottle and learn a lot in the process.

 Be sure to join a guided foodie tour in the area if you ever have the chance.
 We went with Suzie on one of her Meet the Farmers tours and it was absolutely fantastic.

-Although I was sad to hear that Suzie isn’t running these any longer I’m hopeful we’re about to see something new and interesting fill this space.
+Although Suzie isn’t running these any longer I’m hopeful we’re about to see something new and interesting fill this space.
 I’ll post the update here as soon I hear anything.

 Chilli and Lime at RiverFeast